Stoughton, Massachusetts: History

 Stoughton was settled in 1713, and officially incorporated in 1726 from the southwestern portion of the large town of Dorchester.
 At its founding, it included the current towns of Sharon (which separated in 1765), Canton (which separated in 1797) and Avon (which separated in 1888).
 It was named after William Stoughton, who was the first chief justice of the Colonial Courts, and the most relentless and recalcitrant judge during Salem Witch Trials, who refused to acknowledge the trials were anything but successful and was infuriated when they were ended by Governor Phips.

 The Suffolk Resolves were written in Old Stoughton (current day Milton, Massachusetts) at Doty's Tavern.
-They are thought to be the basis for the Declaration of Independence.
 The meeting included the Rev. Samuel Dunbar and Paul Revere; the site was chosen by Samuel Adams and Dr. Joseph Warren.

 Originally an agricultural community, Stoughton developed into an important shoemaking center.
 In 1874, the Stoughton Public Library was established.

 The oldest choral society in the United States is located in Stoughton.
 Founded in 1786 as The Stoughton Musical Society, it is now known as the Old Stoughton Musical Society.
 It has the oldest constitution of any musical society in the United States, written in 1787, only a few weeks after the United States Constitution.
 In 1893, this musical society distinguished itself by performing several concerts at the World's Columbian Exposition in Chicago, heard by an audience of several thousand people.
 In 1986, the musical society celebrated its bicentennial with a series of concerts and special events.

-In 1940, artist Jean Watson painted the mural, A Massachusetts Countryside, as a project of the WPA.
-The artwork is currently on display in the attic at the Stoughton Historic Society.